RensTillmann/super-forms/src/docs/woocommerce-custom-orders-add-on.md

 !> **Please note** that this Add-on can function without the [Calculator Add-on](calculator-add-on), however to get the most out of this Add-on you might want to consider using it alongside the [Calculator Add-on](calculator-add-on)

 Create orders on the fly without the need to use the normal workflow WooCommerce uses and with much flexibility.
-Possibilities are almost endless.
-It also allows to completely skip the Cart and Checkout pages.
+In comparison to the [WooCommerce Checkout Add-on](woocommerce-checkout-add-on) it allows you to completely skip the Cart and/or Checkout page.

 * [Features & Options](#features-options)
 * [Installing demo form](#installing-demo-form)